qrzbing/zed-android-port/README.md

 Toolchains and LSPs for other languages have install recipes in the bootstrap repo: [`Dylanmurzello/zdroid-bootstrap`](https://github.com/Dylanmurzello/zdroid-bootstrap).

-> [!CAUTION]
-> Do **not** run `apt --fix-broken install` on a fresh bootstrap before you've installed anything else.
->
-> The pre-baked packages (`go`, `openssh`, `busybox`, the bionic-compat patchelf, the hex-patched musl loader, etc.) live outside dpkg's tracked set, so apt sees them as orphans and helpfully removes them.
-You're left with a half-broken install and no remediation path other than wiping the userland and re-extracting.
->
+> [!NOTE]
-> If a later `pkg install` or `npm install -g` complains about unmet deps, *then* `apt --fix-broken install` is the right tool.
-By that point dpkg has enough state to resolve without sweeping the pre-baked tree.
+> The first `pkg install` after extracting a fresh bootstrap will surface "broken dependencies" from apt and prompt you to run `apt --fix-broken install`.
+Run it.
+The pre-baked packages (`go`, `openssh`, busybox, etc.) declare dpkg dependencies that aren't formally registered in the database on a fresh extract, so apt flags the inconsistency the first time it has to resolve anything. fix-broken reconciles the state; `pkg` works normally afterward.

 ### Setting up Kali chroot